ioccc-src/winner/2012/endoh1/README.md

     ./endoh1 < file
 ```

-WARNING: if you're sensitive to/don't like flashing colours/text or just want to
+**WARNING**: if you're sensitive to/don't like flashing colours/text or just want to
 see what this looks like not going so fast then you might wish to try the
 [Alternate code](#alternate-code) instead.